 So here’s the blend I most often use in my labor prep tea.
-Again, there are times where I’ll vary this, but this is typically the base preparation.
+Again, there are times when I’ll vary this, but this is typically the base preparation.

 2. Handling Labor Pain… The Bradley Way

-Like I said earlier, I’m no stranger to labor pain.
-I don’t know what it is in me that wants to have natural, drug-free labors, but that’s just what I feel is best for me.
-After my first hit and miss attempt at a natural labor and delivery at home, I was determined to do things differently the second time around.
+As I said earlier, I’m no stranger to labor pain.
+I don’t know what it is in me that wants to have natural, drug-free labor, but that’s just what I feel is best for me.
+After my first hit-and-miss attempt at natural labor and delivery at home, I was determined to do things differently the second time around.
 I was set on learning how to work through labor pain, not get away from it.